Super Smash Bros. Ultimate: Playable characters

 Additional fighters have been added to the game via post-release downloadable content (DLC).
 The first of these, Piranha Plant from the Mario series, was released in January 2019 and made available for free to those who purchased and registered the game with a My Nintendo account before the end of that month.
 Additional fighters, each coming with a unique stage and related music, have been released both individually and as part of two Fighters Pass bundles.
 The first Fighters Pass consisted of five characters: Joker from Atlus' Persona 5, released in April 2019; the Hero from Square Enix's Dragon Quest series, released in July 2019; Banjo & Kazooie from Rare's Banjo-Kazooie series, released in September 2019; Terry Bogard from SNK's Fatal Fury series, released in November 2019; and Byleth from Fire Emblem: Three Houses, released in January 2020.

 The second Fighters Pass, titled Fighters Pass Volume 2, consisted of six additional fighters and was the final content planned for Ultimate.
 The first character in this collection, Min Min from ARMS, was released in June 2020.
 Steve, the default player avatar from Mojang Studios' Minecraft, was released in October 2020.
-Sephiroth, the antagonist from Square Enix's Final Fantasy VII, was released in December 2020, with players able to unlock the character a few days early by defeating him in a limited time boss battle known as the "Sephiroth Challenge".
+Sephiroth, the antagonist from Square Enix's Final Fantasy VII, was released in December 2020, with players able to unlock him a few days early by defeating him in a limited-time boss battle known as the "Sephiroth Challenge".
 Pyra and Mythra, a dual character from Xenoblade Chronicles 2, were released in March 2021.
 Kazuya Mishima from Bandai Namco's Tekken series was released in June 2021.
-Sora from the Disney and Square Enix series Kingdom Hearts was the final fighter to be added in October 2021.
+Sora from Square Enix and Disney's Kingdom Hearts series was the final fighter to be added in October 2021.